mumoshu/flux-repo/README.md

   bar: ref+awsssm://foo/bar/data/baz?mode=singleparam&version=1#/ns1/foo/bar
 ```

-In the above example, the secret values for keys `foo` and `bar` are replaced with `ref+` URLs pointing to the original values saved in the backend (AWS SSM Parameter Store).
-The whole set of output YAML files does not contain secret values themselves, which means they're safe to be git-comm ited.
+In the above example, the secret values for keys `foo` and `bar` are replaced with `ref+` URLs pointing to the original values saved in the backend, AWS SSM Parameter Store.
+The whole set of output YAML files does not contain secret values themselves, which means they're safe to be git-committed.

 You don't usually have to, but you're curious how it works, run e.g. awscli to see the original secret values that were extracted and save by `flux-repo write`: